0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 Measurement
 -----------

-Hardware frequency counter at upper right; source channel set via `Measure → Source`.
+Hardware frequency counter at upper right; source channel set via `Measure » Counter`.
+This is both more accurate than the channel measurements menu at the left, and will also measure frequency even when only part of a cycle is on the screen.
+(The software measurement may need several cycles on screen, especially at lower frequencies, and possibly the trigger point, too.)

-Left-hand buttons for quick measuresments; `Measure` menu for more sophisticated stuff including:
+Left-hand buttons for quick measurements; `Measure` menu for more sophisticated stuff including:
+- `Measure All`: Toggle display of all 29 measurements for channels selected via `All Measure Source` below it.
+Uses 1/3 to full screen.
+- `Statistic` to enable measurement diagrams and stats for individual measurements at the bottom of the screen. `Extremum` for cur/avg/min/max;
+  `Difference` for cur/avg/deviation/count; `Reset` to clear stat history.
+  `CLEAR` button also resets stats.
 - `Range → Region` to measure full screen or within cursors only.
 - `Delay` and `Phase` for cross-channel measurements.
 - `Threshold` (min/mid/max def.
-10%/50%/90%) for all time/delay/phase params.
+10%/50%/90%) for all time/delay/phase
-- `Statistic` to enable stats (`Extremum` for cur/avg/min/max;
-  `Difference` for cur/avg/deviation/count; `Reset` to clear stat history).
+  params.

 Real-time graph and table history of measurement values is available from `Measure → History`.